beforesemicolon/cwco/docs/errors.md

 ## Errors

 With HTML if something is invalid it will simply be ignored most of the time.
-If you provide invalid attribute value or fail to provide a required attribute, the browser will simply ignore the element.
+If you provide invalid attribute value or fail to provide a required attribute, the DOM will simply ignore the element.

 `WebComponent` follows the same philosophy.
 If you provide invalid attribute value or fail to provide a required attribute, it will simply be ignored.
-Anything that goes wrong with your component will be logged to the console but will not prevent the rest of the app from working.
+Anything that goes wrong with your component will be logged to the console but will not prevent the rest of the app from working unless it affects the internal logic.

 ### onError

 The `onError` callback is called when an error occurs.
 It is passed the error object and will simply log the error to the console.

+### Global error handler
-It is a perfect hook to use to debug your component.
-It can also be used to track errors globally.
+It is a perfect hook to use to debug your application since it can also be used to track errors globally.

 You can simply create a non-rendering component which sole purpose is to handle errors.